Sponge (band): For All the Drugs in the World and The Man (2003–2007)

-Galore Galore and Stop the Bleeding (2007–2014)
+Galore Galore and Stop the Bleeding (2007–2016)

 In November 2007, Sponge announced that they would release their sixth studio album, Galore Galore, through their new label, Bellum Records.
 The album was released on December 4, 2007.
 In 2009, former Sponge producer Tim Patalan replaced Krukowski on bass.
 The band then independently released an EP entitled Destroy the Boy.
-The title track was co-written by Mazzola, the first time a former member had contributed to Sponge's new material.
+The title track was co-written by Mazzola, the first time a former member contributed to Sponge's new material.
 In 2010, the video games Tony Hawk: Shred and Guitar Hero: Warriors of Rock were released; the former features the original version of "Plowed" and the latter features a re-recorded version that is available as a downloadable song.
 Sponge performed with Alice in Chains, Everclear, Seven Mary Three, and Marcy Playground in 2010 and also performed at EarthFest on May 21, 2011.
 On February 21, 2012, Sponge opened for Guns N' Roses at The Fillmore Detroit during their tour that year.

 Sponge's seventh studio album, Stop the Bleeding, was released in 2013 and includes songs from Destroy the Boy plus new tracks.
 Sponge performed on the Summerland festival tour and also toured with Spacehog that year.
 In 2014, Sponge won the Detroit Music Awards Foundation's Outstanding National Single award for "Come in From the Rain".

-The Beer Sessions, original lineup reunion performance, and Lavatorium (2015–present)
+The Beer Sessions, original lineup reunion performance, and Lavatorium (2016–2023)

 Sponge continued recording new music and performed on the Summerland festival tour again in 2016.
 The band's eighth studio album, The Beer Sessions, was released on October 8, 2016 through Three One Three Records.
 In May 2018 at the annual Detroit Music Awards, the original lineup of Vinnie Dombroski, Mike Cross, Tim Cross, Jimmy Paluzzi, and Joey Mazzola reunited for one night only.
 This was the first time in 24 years that all of the original members performed on stage together.
 The group received the Distinguished Achievement award at the ceremony in recognition of their debut album, Rotting Piñata.
 Sponge partnered with the Pope Francis Center in 2018 to help raise funds for the poor and homeless in Detroit.
 The band performed at Howard Stern's SiriusXM studio and toured with The Nixons in 2019.

 Sponge also announced tour dates in North America during the spring and summer of 2020.
 However, the shows were postponed due to the COVID-19 pandemic, with the aim to reschedule them for a later date.
 In August 2020, Jason Hartless replaced longtime member Adams on drums.
 Sponge released a music video for the song "Stitch", directed by James L. Edwards, on July 6, 2021.
 On August 6, 2021, Sponge released their ninth studio album, Lavatorium, through Cleopatra Records.
 Around this time, Dave Coughlin replaced Hartless on drums.
 Sponge performed with Blue October, Gin Blossoms, and Fastball in 2021.

-On March 6, 2022, founding guitarist Mike Cross had died at the age of 57.
+On March 6, 2022, founding guitarist Mike Cross died at the age of 57.